 Dental tourism may seem like a clever way to save money, but you first need to find out as much as you can to reduce the risks.
-For example:
+Things to consider include:

-- an increased risk of infections, particularly in tropical environments, - not all countries have the same requirements for quality dental materials like those approved by the Therapeutic Goods Administration (TGA) in Australia, - the risk of post-operative deep vein thrombosis on the long-haul flight home; and - the extra cost if you need to go back for more dental work.
+- There may be an increased risk of infections, particularly in tropical environments. - Not all countries have the same requirements for quality dental materials like those approved by the Therapeutic Goods Administration (TGA) in Australia. - The risk of post-operative deep vein thrombosis on the long-haul flight home. - The extra cost if you need to go back for more dental work.